Meditation is about way more than just relaxing.

 After the meditation course, activation in the amygdala, the emotional centre of the brain, was reduced to all pictures.

-This suggests that meditation can help provide lasting emotional control, even when you are not meditating.
+This suggests that meditation benefits lasting emotional control, even when you are not meditating.

 2. Cultivate compassion

-Meditation has long been thought to help people be more virtuous and compassionate.
+One of the meditation benefits long thought central is to help people be more virtuous and compassionate.
 Now this has been put to scientific test.

 In one study participants who had been meditating were given an undercover test of their compassion (Condon et al., 2013).